Units responding for crash in Paris

-At about 8:20 p.m., Paris Fire and Rescue units are responding to a crash in the 12000 block of Highway E in Paris.
+At about 12:42 p.m., Paris Fire and Rescue units and sheriff’s deputies are responding to a report of a crash in the 12000 block of Highway E in Paris.

-Per dispatch: Law enforcement already on the scene.
-Two vehicles invovled.
-Injuries being reported.
+UPDATE about 12:53 — Somers Fire and Rescue requested to respond with an engine.

 Western Kenosha County's news source

-At about 8:20 p.m., Paris Fire and Rescue units are responding to a crash in the 12000 block of Highway E in Paris.
+At about 12:42 p.m., Paris Fire and Rescue units and sheriff’s deputies are responding to a report of a crash in the 12000 block of Highway E in Paris.

-Per dispatch: Law enforcement already on the scene.
-Two vehicles invovled.
-Injuries being reported.
+UPDATE about 12:53 — Somers Fire and Rescue requested to respond with an engine.

 Posted in: Uncategorized.